 Pass the NCLEX-RN Exam

 You must earn a passing score on the National Council Licensure Examination for RNs (NCLEX-RN) to get an RN licensure.
-This exam consists of about 205 multiple-choice questions along with additional question formats that tailor question difficulty to your performances.
+This exam consists of about 205 multiple-choice questions and additional formats that tailor question difficulty to your performance.

 Gain RN Experience

 Usually, most graduate programs require candidates to already have acquired 1-2 years of clinical experience before admission.
-Registered Nurses can take advantage of this time to explore valuable specialty opportunities to help them decide on a future Nurse Practitioner focus.
+Registered Nurses can use this time to explore valuable specialty opportunities to help them decide on a future Nurse Practitioner focus.

 Enroll in a Nursing Graduate Program